cipherdragon/cipher-blog/content/blog/all-about-cli.md

 GUI, aka the Graphical User Interface is what everyone uses to instruct computers.
-User click, scroll and type on graphical items like buttons, icons etc. to instruct the computer.
-You should know, because you must have used GUIs.
+User click, scroll and type on graphical items like buttons, icons and text boxes etc to instruct the computer.

 Now comes the fun part, the CLI.
 User instruct the computer using CLI by typing exactly what they want.
 Computer should know what the user typed.
 That